Autism Spectrum Disorder in Children

 How can I help prevent ASD in my child?

 Experts don’t know how to prevent ASD in children.
-They do know that it is not caused by what a parent does to raise a child.
-Spotting and treating ASD early can lessen symptoms and enhance your child’s normal development.
+They do know that it is not caused by what a parent does to raise a child, nor is it linked to childhood vaccines.
+Spotting and treating ASD early can reduce symptoms and enhance your child’s normal development.
 It can also improve your child’s quality of life.

 How can I help my child live with ASD?

+ASD is a lifelong condition that can put great stress on both the person with ASD and their family.
 Your child’s primary care provider will play a key role in supporting you and your child.
-He or she will help you understand treatment and how to care for your child.
+They will help you understand treatment and how to care for your child.
 You play a critical part in your child’s treatment and well-being.
 Here are things you can do to help your child:

 - Keep all appointments with your child’s healthcare provider.

-- Talk with your child’s healthcare provider about other providers who will be involved in your child’s care.
+- Talk with your child’s healthcare provider about other providers who will be included in your child’s care.
 Your child may get care from a team that may include neurologists, speech-language pathologists, occupational and physical therapists, social workers, psychologists, and psychiatrists.
-Your child’s care team will depend on your child’s needs and how serious the ASD is.
+Your child’s care team will depend on your child’s needs and how severe the symptoms of ASD are.

 - Tell others about your child’s ASD.
-Work with your child’s healthcare provider and schools to develop a treatment plan.
+Work with your child’s healthcare provider and schools to create a treatment plan.

 Key points about autism spectrum disorder in children